qTip2/qTip2/README.md

 [qTip](http://craigsworks.com/projects/qtip/) - The jQuery tooltip plugin
 ================================

-What you need to build your own jQuery
+What you need to build qTip
 ---------------------------------------
 * Make sure that you have PHP installed (if you want to build a minified version of qTip).
 * Make sure that you have Java installed (if you want to use the JSLint checker).